fomenyesu/jquery.wheel.selector/README.md

 #JQSelector# (jQuery select)

   JQSelector -- a jQuery select plugin that popup an modal as an Ios like selector depending on jquery and iscroll.
+Create an excellence experience in Mobile and Hybird App.

   Here Is the [livedemo](http://codepen.io/fomenyesu/pen/jbPLzd);